 50,000 bonus points just for using the card for everyday expenses

 Provided you spend at least worth $1,000 on eligible purchases in the first 3 months of holding the card, you’ll not only earn regular rewards points, you’ll also receive the very generous welcome gift of 50,000 points.
-These can be exchanged for $100 cashback on your account or slightly more than $100 in retail gift cards.
+These can be exchanged for $100 back on your account or slightly more than $100 in retail gift cards.
 This will more than cover your first year annual fee.

 What can you do with your ANZ Rewards points?

 ANZ Rewards offers a wide range of redemption options.
 As well as the movie tickets, store gift cards and hotel stays already mentioned, you can also exchange points for holiday packages, the latest technology, fashion and beauty products, wine, household goods and appliances, and much more.

 If you already belong to a frequent flyer program with Virgin Australia, Air New Zealand, Singapore Airlines or Cathay Pacific, you can exchange your ANZ Rewards Points for points with these airlines.
 The current exchange rates per 1,000 ANZ Rewards points are:

-You can also choose to convert your points into a cashback on any ANZ account, including your credit card account.
+You can also choose to convert your points into a money back to your card on any ANZ account, including your credit card account.
 This option is worth 0.4 cents per dollar spent if you don’t exceed the $1,000 per month spending threshold, but in order to offset the primary card fee, you would need to spend an average of $2,333 per month (this earning 28,000 points).
 Exchanging for airline points is more cost effective.